mkasa/openwait/README.md

 ```

 Make sure that openwait is installed on all of the remote/local hosts.
+openwait server is terminated when the rssh session finishes.
+If not, just kill the server process.

 # Security
 Connections between a remote host and a local host are encrypted by ssh.